sigau/easy_irods_commands/README.md

 ```

 ### RM_META : REMOVING METADATA ASSOCIATED WITH AN OBJECT ON IRODS
 If you made a mistake while adding metadata, you can remove them with the command rm_meta.
-This command take as argument an irods path to your object.
-If you did not give a path, you will be asked to choose an option that can be **[f]** for an irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.
+This command take as argument an option ([-f] or [-C]).
+If you did not give one, you will be asked to choose an option that can be **[f]** for an irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.

 ```
 ### REMOVE METADATA FROM IRODS FOLDER "sr_aselus"